Dataport/possible-x-piveau-ui/README.md

 }
 ```

-and we want to be able to change `BASE_URL` and add a new property `API.HUB_URL` during runtime.
+1. We want to make a new property (`API.HUB_URL`) avilable during runtime
+2. We want to change an existing property (`BASE_URL`) during runtime

 Let's go through the steps outlined above:

 1. Add new property `API.HUB_URL` to [runtime-config.js](config/runtime-config.js):
 ```